pypa/pip/docs/reference/pip_install.rst

 step.
 This has two main practical benefits:

 1. Concurrent use of the environment during the install is more likely to work.
-2. A failed install won't leave broken packages.
+2. A failed install is less likely to leave a broken environment.
 Although pip would like to support failure rollbacks eventually, in the mean time, this is an improvement.

 Although the new install order is not intended to replace (and does not replace) the use of ``setup_requires`` to declare build dependencies, it may help certain